RaijmakersH/az900-labs/Instructions/Walkthroughs/06-Create a SQL database.md

    ![Screenshot of the Server pane and the New Server pane with fields filled in as per the table and the Review + create and OK buttons highlighted.](../images/0501.png)

-4. Move to the **Networking** tab and configure the following settings (leave others with their defaults)
+4. On the  **Networking** tab and configure the following settings (leave others with their defaults)

     | Setting | Value |
     | --- | --- |